 We also have fishing stores available but we don’t know if the people who like that page are also customers.
 But we can still take the chance with micro-segmented campaigns.

 Next, we have hunting and fishing communities that include adventurists.
 Hence, we will also count them in our list because most of them purchase hunting equipment for their expeditions on a regular basis.

 To create your audience run a search for fishing magazines.

 Now, search all these fishing magazines one by one on Facebook to make sure they have a page.
 Once you are done with that, look for these magazines in interest section of the Audience Insights.

 We have found one magazine.
 You can do the same with other fishing magazines as well.
 Make sure that you have a tangible audience size.
 Otherwise, the cost of showing ads will be too high.

 Now that you know how to target relevant Facebook users to build an audience, you can retarget them later.
 Let’s discuss some best Facebook marketing strategies to retarget social media users.

 Creating a Custom Audience

 Let’s say you have a list of customer details.
 You want to target them through Facebook as well.
 How will you do that?
-Facebook allows users to easily create custom audience for the marketers.
-They can then retarget the customers who visited their stores.
-The retargeting campaigns can be created for:
+Facebook allows users to easily create a custom audience for the marketers.
+They can then retarget customers who visited their stores.
+Retargeting campaigns can be created for: